baetyl/baetyl/doc/us-en/tutorials/Message-handling-with-function-module.md

 ![View the list of docker containers currently running](../../images/tutorials/process/openedge-docker-ps-after.png)

-After comparison, it is not difficult to find that the two container modules of the Local Hub Module and the Local Function Module have been successfully loaded at the time of OpenEdge startup.
+After comparison, it is not difficult to find that the two container modules of the Local Hub Service and the Local Function Manager Service have been successfully loaded at the time of OpenEdge startup.

 ### MQTTBOX Establish a Connection with OpenEdge